RussellAbraham/lotide/README.md

 ## Functions

+### `findKey(object, callback)`

+- Description: Searches for a key in an object based on the callback function's return value.
+- Parameters:
+  - `object` (Object): The object to search in.
+  - `callback` (Function): The callback function that is called with each value in the object.
+                           It should return a truthy value to find the corresponding key.
+- Returns: The found key, or undefined if no key is found.

 ### `findKeyByValue(object, value)`

 - Description: Finds the first key in the object whose value matches the given value.